vlang/v/doc/docs.md

 any_int, any_float // internal intermediate types of number literals

-byteptr // these two are mostly used for C interop voidptr
+byteptr, voidptr, charptr, size_t : // these are mostly used for
+<a href='#calling-c-functions-from-v'>C interoperability</a>

 any // similar to C's void* and Go's interface{}
 ```